opnfv/doctor/requirements/05-implementation.rst

 Notifier will be realized by Ceilometer [CEIL]_ receiving failure events on its notification bus.

-:num:`Figure #figure12` shows the inner-workings of Ceilometer.
+:numref:`figure12` shows the inner-workings of Ceilometer.
 After receiving an "event" on its notification bus, first a notification agent will grab the event and send a "notification" to the Collector.
 The collector writes the notifications received to the Ceilometer databases.